peteroupc/peteroupc.github.io/random.md

 > **Examples:**
 >
 > 1. A C language RNG method for filling memory could look like the following: `int random(uint8_t[] bytes, size_t size);`, where `bytes` is a pointer to an array of 8-bit bytes, and `size` is the number of random 8-bit bytes to generate, and where 0 is returned if the method succeeds and nonzero otherwise.
-> 2. A Java API that follows these guidelines can contain two classes: a `RandomGen` class that implements an unspecified but general-purpose RNG, and a `RandomStable` class that implements a PCG PRNG that is documented and will not change in the future. `RandomStable` includes a constructor that takes a seed for repeatable "randomness", while `RandomGen` does not.
+> 2. A Java API that follows these guidelines can contain two classes: a `RandomGen` class that implements an unspecified but general-purpose RNG, and a `RandomStable` class that implements a PCG PRNG that is documented and will not change in the future. `RandomStable` includes a constructor that takes a seed for reproducible "randomness", while `RandomGen` does not.
 Both classes include methods to generate uniform random numbers, but `RandomStable` specifies the exact algorithms to those methods and `RandomGen` does not.
-At any time in the future, `RandomGen` can change its implementation to use a different RNG while remaining backward compatible, while `RandomStable` has to use the same algorithms for all time to remain backward compatible, especially because it takes a seed for repeatable "randomness".
+At any time in the future, `RandomGen` can change its implementation to use a different RNG while remaining backward compatible, while `RandomStable` has to use the same algorithms for all time to remain backward compatible, especially because it takes a seed for reproducible "randomness".

 <a id=Acknowledgments></a>
 ## Acknowledgments